From ghosts to witches, monsters and skeletons, front porches and storefront windows everywhere tell us that something spooky is in the air.

 Halloween can be a lot of ghoulish fun, but it can be truly frightening to your little ones.
-Your young child is just now figuring out who they are and how they are separate from mommy and daddy.
+Your young child is just now figuring out who they are and how they are separate from their parents.
 Likewise, as they figure out the world around them and how things work, they can't distinguish real from pretend.
 Just about everything they see, touch or experience is real to their rapidly developing minds.
 Looking at Halloween through your toddler's eyes makes it easier to understand why the holiday can create anxiety and overwhelm them.
 So before you head out to trick-or-treat with a child under 5-years-old, keep their perspective in mind.

 If they want to wear a costume, let them, but if they do not, that is okay, too.
 Toddlers live in the moment, so their opinion may change on a minute-to-minute basis.
-Your daughter may like to dress up around the house on any given day, but if she doesn’t want to put on a costume Halloween night, don't push it.
+Your little may like to dress up around the house on any given day, but if they don't want to put on a costume Halloween night, don't push it.
 You can always try again next year, or even next week (just for fun!)

 Many cities have a version of Boo at the Zoo, an afternoon of Halloween fun with the animals.
 Many local communities do parties for little ones or you can plan your own event with a few friends.
 For years, I got together with friends and their young children.
 Some children dressed in costume, others did not.
 The children played together, ate sweets and enjoyed the party.
 No stress, no pressure, and the adults could enjoy it, too.

 However you decide to celebrate on October 31st, keep it as light and low key as you can to maximize the toddler fun and create lasting family memories.